hannahrobot/city-walker/README.md

 ## How to Play

-- Train your player commands
+- Follow the in app instructions to train your player commands
-- Use your custom commands to navigate to the end of the train
+- Use your custom commands to navigate your player to the end of the train

 ## Installation